UPDATED: Sep 6, 2020

 In a car insurance policy, the comprehensive insurance coverage covers car theft.
 Comprehensive insurance coverage is often labeled “anything but collision” and covers everything from car theft to weather damage.
 It also covers damages to a riot or civil commotion.

-Methodology: A Study of Riots and Commercial Insurance
+Methodology: A Study of Riot Damage and Commercial Insurance